hklchung/GAN-GenerativeAdversarialNetwork/README.md

 </table>

 Below is a summary of what we have done in our LSGAN code file <a href="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/LSGAN/main_100kCeleb.py"><strong>main.py</strong></a>.
-1. Resized celebrity images to 32x32x3
+1. Resized celebrity images to 64x64x3
-2. Load images into session and normalised RGB intensities into range -1 to 1
+2. Load images into session and normalised RGB intensities
 3. Created the discriminator and generator models
-4. Stacked the two models into GAN
+4. Stacked the two models into LSGAN
-5. Train the GAN (process as per DCGAN, see above)
+5. Train the LSGAN (process as per DCGAN, see above)

 You can also try to configure the below settings.
 1. GAN network architecture